americocunhajr/3rd_imdc_lncc_clidengo26chikungunya/README.md

 * Prof. Christian Soize (Université Gustave Eiffel, France)

 #### Data and Variables:
 We use surveillance (weekly probable cases) together with climate covariates - temperature (min/mean/max), precipitation (min/mean/max), and relative humidity (min/mean/max) - aggregated at the UF level.
 Data are arranged as seasons of 52 weeks, from EW 41 of year Y to EW 40 of Y+1.
 Climate series are min–max normalized on the training set and lightly denoised to form a baseline seasonal signal; case series are also denoised for QoI preparation while keeping values non-negative and integer when reported.
 Training uses multiple past seasons (e.g., 2010–2011 to 2020–2021); the next season (e.g., 2022–2023) is held out for validation.
-These inputs come from the 'DengueSprint2025_DataAggregated' repository.
+These inputs come from the 'Data' repository.

 #### Model Structure:
-CLiDENGO forecasts weekly dengue incidence by integrating a β-logistic growth ODE whose effective growth rate can be modulated by climate (temperature, precipitation, relative humidity).
+CLiDENGO forecasts weekly chikungunya incidence by integrating a β-logistic growth ODE whose effective growth rate can be modulated by climate (temperature, precipitation, relative humidity).
 The model is trained per state (UF) and produces median and 50/80/90/95% prediction intervals.

 - State variable: The model tracks the cumulative number of probable cases per week, denoted here as C(t).
 The incidence (new cases per week) is computed as the model’s rate of change, reported as dC(t).
 - Growth law: The epidemic growth belongs to the beta-logistic family.
 In words: